Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 19 April 2025 15.30.23 UTC
+- WIB: Sabtu, 19 April 2025 16.25.21 UTC
-- WITA: Sabtu, 19 April 2025 16.30.23 UTC
+- WITA: Sabtu, 19 April 2025 17.25.21 UTC
-- WIT: Sabtu, 19 April 2025 17.30.23 UTC
+- WIT: Sabtu, 19 April 2025 18.25.21 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: success
+Kategori: friendship